 The mission of the Behavioral Health Unit is to coordinate the response of Law Enforcement and the Behavioral Health System to aid people in behavioral crisis resulting from known or suspected mental illness and or drug and alcohol addiction.

-The BHU is located within Central Precinct oversees the four tiers of police response to individuals with mental illness or in behavioral crisis:
+The BHU is a part of the Community Services Division, which is under the umbrella of the Chief’s Office and oversees the four tiers of police response to individuals with mental illness or in behavioral crisis:

 As primary responders to crisis calls, all Portland Police Bureau officers receive basic Crisis Intervention Training as well as annual CIT refresher training.

 In addition, the Bureau has volunteer officers from a variety of patrol assignments on the Enhanced Crisis Intervention Team (ECIT).
 These officers will be the first responders dispatched by 9-1-1 to crisis calls that are determined to be related to an individual with mental illness.
 ECIT officers receive additional training in order to; identify risks during a behavioral crisis, utilize crisis communication techniques to help deescalate a person in crisis, and have knowledge of available community resources.